 The standard in the world of stock investments are indexes that give weights to investments based on the market capitalization of each company contained within the index.

-Each index fund weighted by market capitalization invests more into certain companies than others.
-Regardless of the overall scale of companies that an index represents – small cap, mid cap, or large cap – the index is stacked heavily in favor of the largest companies in the index.
+An index fund weighted by market capitalization invests more into certain companies than others.
+Regardless of the overall scale of companies that an index represents – small-cap, mid-cap, or large-cap – the index is stacked heavily in favor of the largest companies in the index.

 Using the S&P 500 Index as an example, a majority of the index’s value is comprised of just the top ten companies that make up the index.
 One can easily see from this fact that weighting the index makes a huge difference in its calculated value, and that an equal-weighted index will differ substantially from a traditional market cap weighted index.